 The Arts Council hosts a variety of grants annually.
 We also provide information about other local, state, and national funding opportunities.
 Contact program manager Meghan Martin at Meghan@lansingarts.org

-March 1, 2018 - FY18 Ingham County Hotel/Motel Funds for Arts & Tourism Grant Applications Due
+Week of March 26 - FY18 Ingham County Hotel/Motel Funds for Arts & Tourism grant award winners contacted

 May 15, 2018 - FY17 Ingham County Hotel/Motel Funds for Arts & Tourism Final Reports Due

 June 6, 2018 - FY19 Artist in the Community Grant, FY19 Round 1 MCACA & FY19 Young Creatives Grant Workshops